 The size of the Indian Herbal Extract Market is expected to reach $2.6 billion by 2027.
 India has a rich history in Ayurveda and is a firm believer in natural healing.
 In recent years, the herbal products market has witnessed rapid growth.
-The reasons for the increase are globalization, digitalization, and change in consumer behaviour.
+The reasons for the increase are globalization, digitalization, and a change in consumer behaviour.
 Lately, consumers’ preferences are shifting towards natural and sustainable living.
-People have started going to their roots to find long-term and sustainable solutions to their problems.
+People have begun to look to their roots for long-term and sustainable solutions to their problems.
 From skincare to wellness supplements and herbal teas, people are increasingly opting for natural alternatives for better health.
 Entrepreneurs have a fantastic and exciting opportunity to enter a flourishing market thanks to this expanding trend.
-Given India’s extensive biodiversity and wealth of traditional medicine expertise, the herbal sector has enormous potential.
+Given India’s diverse biodiversity and wealth of traditional medicine expertise, the herbal sector has enormous potential.
 In addition to being healthy for people, herbal products are also cruelty-free and environmentally beneficial.

-In this blog, we will discuss the major ideas for starting an herbal business in India, along with examples and the challenges that the business faces during its operations.
+In this blog, we will discuss the central ideas for starting an herbal business in India, along with examples and the challenges that the business faces during its operations.

 Profitable Herbs Business Ideas